alfskaar/Hydra/README.md

 Singel tool tested and nothing found.
-Nice and tight and not play that affect the 3d print.
+Nice and tight and no play that affect the 3d print.
 Parameters for Hydra toolchanger tested and tuned smooth as bacon in butter. :-) 🧈  10.04.2024

 Just found my "MOSFET" isue.
 23.03.2024 22:45:00 this take some time. ;-) it where pulling T1 (heater 1) to 0.70 volt and give it about 60 degrees Celsius.
 Fixed.